 Cost to Transport an Oversized Load

-The cost of heavy equipment towing depends on the distance, weight, and size of the load.
+Moreover, the cost of heavy equipment towing depends on the distance, weight, and size of the load.
 The average price to transport an extra-large load is $1.25 per mile.
 If you need to send a heavy load over a long distance, you can expect to pay more.
 For example, if you need to transport a load from Los Angeles to San Francisco, the cost would be $2.50 per mile.
 If you’re looking for an Indianapolis heavy duty towing service, be sure to shop around and compare prices, as there are many reputable companies that offer quality services at an affordable price.

 Are you ready to transport your fleet, construction equipment, containers, or commercial generators?
 Whatever you need transported, just call Zore’s Towing at 317-247-8484 for licensed and insured heavy equipment transport or oversized load towing in Indianapolis, Indiana.
 We work across state lines and offer the most competitive rates around.